Table of Contents[Hide][Show]

 And that’s what science has only uncovered so far.
 There are likely other health risks over the long term as well from regular exposure in the home environment.

 It is worth the effort to make the change to safer alternatives!

-Here are a few of the tricks I used around my yard this past weekend to control the growth and save myself loads of time, with no chemicals – only green herbicides and pesticides!
+Here are a few of the tricks I use around my yard to control the growth and save myself loads of time, with no chemicals.

 - 1 gallon water

 Take care not to spray desirable plants as this mixture will burn any plant’s foliage, not just weeds.
 Weeds should begin to wilt and die within 8 hours or less!

 Be aware that clove oil will burn your skin if it comes into contact, so it is wise to use gloves and protective goggles if applying on a breezy day.

 Once you have eliminated the weeds with your clove oil herbicide, you can prevent them from coming back by sprinkling corn meal in your flower beds and other areas to control new weed growth.